ScorpionFiko/chad-gpt/README.md

-# chad-gpt
+# Chad-GPT: Your one stop for all your fitness needs
-University of Toronto - Project 03 - Team 09 - chad-GPT
+University of Toronto - Project 03 - Team 09 - Chad-GPT

 ## Description